Kevin Costner: Country music

-Costner is the singer in Kevin Costner & Modern West, a country rock band which he founded with the encouragement of his wife Christine.
-In October 2007, they began a worldwide tour which included shows in Istanbul and Rome.
+Costner is the singer in Kevin Costner & Modern West, a country rock band which he founded with the encouragement of his then wife, Christine.
+In October 2007, they began a worldwide tour, which included shows in Istanbul and Rome.
 The group also performed at NASCAR Sprint Cup Series races at Daytona International Speedway and Charlotte Motor Speedway in Concord, North Carolina.

 The band released a country album, Untold Truths, on November 11, 2008, on Universal South Records.
 The album peaked at No. 61 on the Billboard Top Country Albums and No. 35 on the Top Heatseekers chart.
-Three singles ("Superman 14", "Long Hot Night" and "Backyard") have been released to radio, although none have charted.
+Three singles ("Superman 14", "Long Hot Night", and "Backyard") have been released to radio, although none have charted.
 For the single "Superman 14" a live music video was made.

 In 2009, they went on tour with opening act The Alternate Routes.
 In August, at the Big Valley Jamboree in Camrose, Alberta, Costner and the band were scheduled next on stage when a severe thunderstorm struck, causing the stage and stands on the main stage to collapse.
 One person was reported dead and forty injured.
 Later, an auction was held to raise money for the two young sons of the woman killed.
 A dinner with Costner was auctioned off for $41,000.
 Two guitars, one autographed by Costner, helped raise another $10,000 each.

 A second Kevin Costner and Modern West album, Turn It On, was released in February 2010 in Europe and was supported by a European tour.
 In July 2012, the band performed in Halifax, Nova Scotia, at the 20th annual Telus World Skins Game in support of the IWK Health Centre Foundation, donating a guitar autographed by Costner.

-Kevin Costner has also appeared in the documentary film Country Roads by Marieke Schröder.
+Costner has also appeared in the documentary film Country Roads by Marieke Schröder.

 The most recent album released by Kevin Costner and Modern West, Tales from Yellowstone, was written by Costner and his co-writers from the perspective of John Dutton, Costner's character on the hit TV series Yellowstone.
 Songs from the album were featured on Season 3 of the show.